nikan-af/CPS630-RideSharing-Angular/Project/README.md

 After running XAMPP make sure you change the PHP port number to 8080.

-Then place the api directory located in the project directory inside the htdocs folder in XAMPP.
+Then place the `api` directory located in the project directory inside the `htdocs` folder in XAMPP.

+To get phpmysql working you need to run the `CREATE` and `INSERT` statements that have been placed under sql directory.
+1. Head over to localhost:8080/phpmyadmin.
+2. create a new database and name it `cps630`
+3. Click on the new database created and click on SQL
+4. Run the code inside create.sql
+5. Run the code inside insert.sql

+You should be good to play around with our app on your local now!

 ## Development server